sgunes16/573repo/573 Project SRS.md

 - Transaction: A record of a service exchange between two users
 - Profile: A user's profile information
 - TimeBankTransaction: A record of a time bank transaction
+- Fuzzy Location: An approximate location shown for privacy, hiding exact coordinates
+- Forum: A community discussion area for topics and conversations
+- Forum Topic: A discussion thread on a specific subject

 ### 1.4 References